gillham/X16/cx16os/README.md

 # CX16 OS app in Prog8

-Here is a minimal CX16 OS "Hello World" written in Prog8.
+Here some simple programs written for cx16os.
+Including a minimal CX16 OS "Hello World" written in Prog8.

 The libraries/cx16os directory has syslib.p8, textio.p8, and similar libraries
 for the custom target.
 The custom target is defined in the cx16os.properties file.